 Little River - Chase is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Little River - Chase is a town of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Little River - Chase who work in management occupations (17.27%), office and administrative support (12.18%), and sales jobs (8.28%).

-The percentage of adults in Little River - Chase with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.28% of adults in Little River - Chase have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Little River - Chase rank slightly lower than the national average.
+16.28% of adults 25 and older in Little River - Chase have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Little River - Chase in 2022 was $31,637, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $126,548 for a family of four.
 However, Little River - Chase contains both very wealthy and poor people as well.